-The General Arts and Science - University Transfer program enables you to explore and succeed in university liberal arts studies, while earning credits towards a university degree.
+The General Arts and Science - University Transfer program enables you to experience university-level general arts and social sciences courses, while earning credits towards a university degree.

 |Program Status:||Accepting Applications|

 |Credential:||Ontario College Certificate|